MStokluska/Graphback-Tutorial/README.md

 ```
 - Next, open your `./src/resolvers/generated/` and witness the power of Graphback!

-Open your `task.ts` and `user.ts` and look through all the hard work Graphback did for you!!!
+Open your `task.ts` and `user.ts` and look through all the hard work Graphback did for you!
 I know that the code behind the resolvers might not be understandable to you at the moment but I'm sure with a bit of hard work you will be able to write your resolvers the very same way!

 - Our next step is to test it out!
 In your terminal type:
 ```sh